-First, you will receive numbing medicine so that you will not feel pain during surgery.
+- First, you receive numbing medicine so that you do not feel pain during surgery.
 You may be awake but you will also receive medicines to make you relax.

 - Next, the ligament that covers the carpal tunnel is cut.
 This eases the pressure on the median nerve.
 Sometimes, tissue around the nerve is removed as well.

 - The skin and tissue underneath your skin are closed with sutures (stitches).